janeszelag/fast-tracker/README.md

 # FastTrack
 (In progress) FastTrack help users track their intermittent fasting schedule.
-Built using a React front-end, Node.js, Express, and Postgres API backend.
+Built with a React front-end and a Node.js, Express, and Postgres API back-end.